 Many people have the common saying that “past performance is no indication of future performance”.
 But as far as tenant screening is concerned, an applicant’s past residence history is easily one of the best indicators for what you can expect from an applicant who rents your place.

 In this section, we’re going to delve into the types of residence information you’ll see from an applicant and what to look for as you review everything.

 An applicant’s current residence is the first step in your journey looking back at the residence history.
-Here, we’ll make it easy for you by outlining the information you’ll receive on a standard rental application.
-We’ll then tell you exactly what it means and how you can use it to find a good tenant.
+Here, we’ll outline the information you’ll receive on a standard rental application and then tell you exactly what it means and how you can use it to find a good tenant.

 - Current address.
 You’ll need the applicant’s current address to help you later on when you want to verify the rental history.
 Using the current address, there’s also a trick you can use to verify that you’re talking to the real landlord when the time comes to make a call.
 The screening reports usually also have an address history, so you can check to see that the address on the rental application matches the landlord reference check and the address history of the screening reports.
 Using this “three-way-matching” can flush out many red flags on a standard rental application.

 - Move-in/move-out dates.
 You can use move-in & move-out dates again to cross-reference when you contact the landlord.
 More crucially, you can also use this information to look for any gaps in residence.
 A large, unexplained gap in residence could mean the applicant is trying to hide a poor rental experience with a previous landlord.
 You should do your best to make sure an applicant’s residence history is accounted for.

 - Landlord name and contact information.
 It’s always a great opportunity to be able to contact landlord references to learn more about the applicant and verify rental history.
 Off the bat, there should be no reason why a landlord’s contact information is not provided by the applicant.
 If this information is missing and the applicant does not want to provide it, that’s a huge red flag.